 Sam is a Child Psychologist, Chartered Psychologist, academic and practitioner.
 Throughout the last 20 years she has worked with over 4,000 schools.
 In 2008, Sam was nominated and elected a Fellow of the Royal Society of Arts for her work with children.

 Her focus is on improving the well-being of young people and the whole-school environment through raising awareness, and increasing strategies, for issues of welfare, safeguarding, mental health and addressing reasonable adjustments and provision.
 Policy and practice advice are embedded in all courses.

 Sam currently works with families and schools helping to develop bespoke support for psychological well-being and behaviour management.
-She is a leading specialist in understanding and managing school bullying and has been an anti-bullying advisor for over 3,500 schools.
+She is a leading specialist in understanding and managing school bullying and was anti-bullying advisor for the East Midlands.

 Sam has run two child-centred research companies working with leading children's charities and DfE initiatives.
 She has worked in court with vulnerable defendants, assessment and diagnosis for ASD/C and is also an author of academic papers and the book now in many schools, ‘Girl Bullying – Do I Look Bothered!’